-Do it wrong and you could be handed a fine!
+If you do it incorrectly, you could be handed a fine!

 Drivers are being warned about how moving out of the way wrongly for an ambulance or another emergency service vehicle could land them in hot water and a fine.

-When we hear or see an emergency vehicle on the roads our natural instinct if it’s coming our way is to move over so that it can get past but what we think is the right thing to do might not be the case and could see us in trouble with the law.
+When we hear or see an emergency vehicle on the roads, our natural instinct if it’s coming our way is to move over so that it can get past.
+But what we think is the right thing to do might not actually be the best course of action, meaning that how we react could see us in trouble with the law.

 “You should look and listen for ambulances, fire engines, police, doctors or other emergency vehicles using flashing blue, red or green lights and sirens or flashing headlights, or traffic officer and incident support vehicles using flashing amber lights.